SymphonicTanning/EarlyCovid/README.md

 cellular endosomes.
 SARS-CoV-2 enters endosomes using enzymes dependent on an acidic environment.
 It follows that if you could inhibit the acidification of endosomes, you would disrupt SARS-CoV-2's ability to enter them.

-There are prescription medications capable of doing this, including nitazoxanide, niclosamide, and hydroxychloroquine.
+There are medications capable of doing this:

+- nitazoxanide
+- niclosamide
+- hydroxychloroquine.

 Of these, the only one readily available in the US is hydroxychloroquine (HCQ).
+Niclosamide is only avilable via offshore online pharmacies.
 Nitazoxanide has been approved by the FDA for a different use, but is extremely expensive in the US relative to other countries and to HCQ.

-This is unfortunate, since HCQ developed serious political problems after Donald Trump promoted it, to the extent that it was totally discredited.
+Unfortunately, HCQ developed serious political problems after Donald Trump promoted it, to the extent that some people were inordinately eager to discredit it.
+There was an equally extreme reaction in its favor after this occurred, based on faulty science which misidentifies HCQ's mechanism of action as a "zinc ionophore" which "shoots" zinc ions at viruses.
+The presence of zinc is unrelated to HCQ's actual effect on endosomal entry.

 The prominent Oxford RECOVERY clinical trial, which inappropriately used HCQ as the sole antiviral therapy in advanced patients, also contributed to HCQ's reputational damage, despite the study's report explicitly stating that it did "not address its use as prophylaxis or in patients with less severe SARS-CoV-2 infection."

 If all you know about HCQ is what you have read in the New York Times or heard on NPR, you'd think HCQ was snake oil.
 But there have been upwards of 180 studies using HCQ to treat Covid-19, and many of them show favorable results - with qualifications: it should be used early, and